kumahq/kuma/docs/madr/decisions/049-policy-on-namespace.md

 * Good, because we're not modifying the spec on the fly
 * Bad, because de-referencing is not straightforward and hides extra logic

+#### Implementation

+The update of `to[].targetRef` is going to happen in 2 steps:

+1. Global KDS client updates `to[].targetRef.name` and `to[].targetRef.namespace` when receives policies from the source zone
+2. KDS client of the destination zone updates `to[].targetRef.namespace` when receives policies from Global

+All clients should update `to[].targetRef.namespace` because this is an environment specific information (i.e. system namespaces can be different, Universal deployments don't have namespaces at all).

 #### Examples